 You must NOT bring any food or drink into the lab including water bottles.

-You must abide by the safety rules and protocols regarding handling chemicals and equipment found herein.
+You must abide by the appropriate safety rules and protocols regarding handling chemicals and equipment.

 The 2012 Chemical Hygiene Plan is our most comprehensive document establishing policies, procedures, and guidelines necessary to comply with regulatory standards as well as provide a safe environment for employees, students, and visitors.

 The side navigation menu will direct you to available resources within the different areas of instruction and research.

 Please, contact our Lab Safety & Compliance Director if you have any content suggestions or questions.